QuantEcon/lecture-source-jl/rst_files/testing.rst

 Build Options
 ----------------

-By default, Travis will run builds for new commits and PRs for every tracked repo with a ``.travis.yml`` file
+By default, Travis will compile and test your project (i.e., "build" it) for new commits and PRs for every tracked repo with a ``.travis.yml`` file

 We can see ours by opening it in Atom